SelectCode/apply/docs/pages/challenges/rag.md

 If you have any questions or need clarification, please don't hesitate to reach out.
 We're here to help! 📧

 Good luck with the challenge!
-We're excited to see your creative and effective solutions to improve our meeting culture. 🍀🚀
+We're excited to see your creative and effective solutions to improve meeting culture. 🍀🚀